 “spouse” means the person to whom a person is married or with whom the person is living in a conjugal relationship outside marriage.

-If you feel that you were discriminated against within any of the five (5) key protected areas, call us!
+If you feel that you were discriminated against within any of the five (5) key protected areas, call for help now - you deserve fair treatment!